 In 1961, Denmark applied to become a member the European Community (EC) together with Great Britain and Ireland.
 The French president at the time, Charles de Gaulle, however, vetoed British membership.
 As Denmark did not want to enter the EC without Britain, it decided to focus on Northern economic cooperation instead and withdrew its application.

-On 1 January 1973, Denmark as the first Nordic country entered the EC together with Ireland and Great Britain.
+On January 1, 1973, Denmark, as the first Nordic country, entered the EC with Ireland and Great Britain.
 Greenland joined the EC together with Denmark, whereas the Faroe Islands decided to stay outside the Community.
-In 1985, Greenland left the EC after a public referendum but it is one of the so-called Overseas Countries and Territories enjoying association agreements with the EU.
+In 1985, Greenland left the EC after a public referendum, but it is one of the Overseas Countries and Territories enjoying association agreements with the EU.